aswathkb96/cicd-jenkins-docker-helm-kubernetes/README.md

 CREATE EKS CLUSTER USING EKSCTL
-- We need to create Create IAM Role with Administrator Access
+#### We need to create Create IAM Role with Administrator Access

-Create an IAM role with AdministratorAccess policy.
+- Create an IAM role with AdministratorAccess policy.
-Go to AWS console > IAM > Roles. create a role
+- Go to AWS console > IAM > Roles. create a role
-Select AWS services, Click EC2, Click on Next permissions.
+- Select AWS services, Click EC2, Click on Next permissions.
 AdministratorAccess policy and select
-Name your role and create it
+- Name your role and create it

- - We need to assign the role to our Jenkins instance
+#### Next, we need to assign the created role to our Jenkins instance

- Go to AWS console > EC2 > EC2 instance > Security
+ - Go to AWS console > EC2 > EC2 instance > Security

-Click on Modify IAM Role
+ - Click on Modify IAM Role

-Choose the role we created from the dropdown and click on Apply.
+ - Choose the role we created from the dropdown and click on Apply.

 Our Instance can now request services on our behalf